paskal/blog/blog/content/post/2018-15-hugo-blog-themes.markdown

 [![Casper main page](/images/hugo_themes/casper_main.png)](/images/hugo_themes/casper_main.png)

-Hybrid between having nothing extra apart from text but navigation and huge banner in ananke.
+A hybrid between having nothing extra apart from the text but navigation and huge banner in ananke.
 Black and white text, summaries of the posts are present and rendered nicely.
 Posts page is exactly the same, only title changes.

 ### Single page

 [![Casper single post page](/images/hugo_themes/casper_single_post.png)](/images/hugo_themes/casper_single_post.png)

 That's best text handling I've seen so far.
-Post title, description, tags and time, and then content - nothing special, but then comes magic: images have slightly bigger weight than the text.
+Post title, description, tags and time, and then content - nothing special, but then comes magic: images have a slightly bigger weight than the text.
 So simple and yet genial.
-Of course, theme supports disqus.
+Of course, the theme supports Disqus.

 ### Related articles

 [![Casper related articles](/images/hugo_themes/casper_related_articles.png)](/images/hugo_themes/casper_related_articles.png)

-Ladies and gentleman, I want to show to you the nicest approach to "next article" and "related articles" presentation on the market: one of both in a separate boxes, same information but present in so tasty way you couldn't stop the desire to click.
+Ladies and gentleman, I want to show to you the nicest approach to "next article" and "related articles" presentation on the market: one of both in separate boxes, same information but present in so tasty way you couldn't stop the desire to click.

 ---